 Prior to teaching, Oldfather was a lawyer in the Minneapolis office of Faegre & Benson LLP.
 There he practiced most recently in the appellate section of the firm's general litigation group, having previously spent four-and-a-half years in its real estate group.
 These phases of his career were sandwiched around an eighteen-month stint in the appellate office of the Minnesota State Public Defender.
 In all, he amassed a broad range of practice experience for a diverse array of clients, including environmental groups, multinational corporations, small businesses, churches, and convicted felons.
 Immediately following law school he served as a law clerk to Judge Jane R. Roth of the U.S. Court of Appeals for the Third Circuit.
 He graduated from Harvard College and the University of Virginia School of Law.
 While in law school he served as an Articles Editor of the Virginia Law Review.
 He is kind to animals and small children, and no less an authority than his very own mother maintains to this day that he is "a handsome young man."

-Oldfather teaches Constitutional Law, Criminal Law, Evidence, State Constitutional Law, and seminars on Constitutional Theory and Judging and the Judicial Process, and the Jurisprudence of Sport.
+Oldfather teaches Constitutional Law, Criminal Law, Evidence, State Constitutional Law, and seminars on Constitutional Theory, Judging and the Judicial Process, and the Jurisprudence of Sport.
 In 2016 he was selected by student vote as the winner of the James D. Ghiardi Award for Teaching Excellence.